What is the prime rate and how is it set?

 March 16, 2017 | 4.00% |

-Your current APR can be found on your monthly credit card statement.
-If you’re a Capital One customer, you can find your current APR—and determine whether it’s based on the prime rate—by looking at the Interest Charge Calculation section of your mailed or online statement.
+If you’re wondering whether prime rate changes affect your credit account or loan, check your monthly statement.
+If you’re a Capital One customer, you can find your current APR—and determine whether it’s based on the prime rate—by looking at the Interest Charge Calculation section of your credit card statement.

 Prime rates and monthly interest

 Most changes to the prime rate will have a pretty small impact on your monthly interest charges.
-For instance, if you have a balance of $500 and your APR goes up 0.25%, your monthly increase in interest charges would be only about 10 cents.
+For instance, if you have a balance of $500 and your APR goes up 0.25%, your increase in interest charges would be only about 10 cents.
 Even if you carry an average daily balance of $10,000, that same rate change would mean your monthly interest charges would increase by about $2.

 Prime rate in a nutshell